slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Modern selling: farmers (ambiverts and introverts)

-- Research (to understand the customer - time spent alone on the Web, reading and analyzing information)
+- Research (to understand the customer - time spent alone on the web, reading and analyzing information)
 - Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)
 - Reacting (to adapt to the identified needs - letting the other person set the pace and the agenda)

 > *"Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
-Convincing requires a spreadsheet or some other rational device."
+Convincing requires a spreadsheet or some other rational device." (...)
+"Don’t find customers for your products, find products for your customers."
 -- Seth Godin*

 > *"You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
 Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp."
 -- Ryan Holiday*

-> *" Nobody reads advertising.
-People read what interests them, and sometimes it’s an ad."
--- Howard Luck Gossage*

 > *"Stop selling, start helping." (...)
 "Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."